alexanderkoller/pergamon/src/bibtypst.typ

     ///
     /// If the field `X` is not defined in the #bibtex entry, #bibtypst will still insert
     /// a field `parsed-X`; in this case, it will have the value `none`.
     ///
+    /// Note that to fully replicate the options `useauthor` / `useeditor` / `usetranslator`
+    /// in #biblatex, you will need to both (a) specify the corresponding option in @format-reference
+    /// and (b) remove the field from the `name-fields` parameter here.
+This is because
+    /// `name-fields` is used to determine the reference's `labelname`, long before `format-reference`
+    /// gets to typeset the reference itself.
+    ///
     /// -> array
     name-fields: ("afterword",